Slow running: 10 scientifically proven benefits for health and performance

 2. Promotes better recovery

 Recovery is an essential part of training, and it's not just about rest or sleep.
 Integrating low-intensity running sessions between harder workouts helps reduce the impact of lactic acid on muscles and facilitates better oxygen circulation, which speeds recovery.
 A study in Sports Medicine shows that gentle running promotes better metabolic waste removal, which translates into faster recovery without sacrificing weekly mileage.
-So you can get back to intense workouts faster and in better shape.
+So, you can get back to intense workouts faster and in better shape.

 3. Strengthens the heart without overloading it

-The heart, like any other muscle, needs to be trained to become more efficient.
+The heart, like any other muscle, needs training to become more efficient.
 But subjecting it to high workloads on a continuous basis can even be detrimental.
 Running at a slow pace is a safe way to train your cardiovascular system without overtaxing it.
 The European Heart Journal supports that this type of training lowers blood pressure and resting heart rate, two key indicators of good cardiovascular health.
 The result?
 A stronger, more efficient heart, able to withstand the strain of more intense sessions without taking risks.

 4. Develops strong mental endurance